 It’s also worth mentioning that Boots themselves, while “cruelty free”, still sell into China and Thailand.
 Which is an instant disqualifier for us.

 There are still plenty of excellent cruelty free perfumes in the UK, as we hope we’ve pointed out.
 You might just need to shop a bit outside your usual haunts.

 FINAL THOUGHTS ON ETHICAL AND VEGAN PERFUME

 The takeaway from all this?
 Animal testing is abhorrent.
 Perfumes that encourage animal testing are also repugnant (in more ways than one).

 Fortunately there are many fur friendly fragrances out there, and we genuinely hope this list has helped s(m)ell you on to making the switch.

-Please let us know if we did, especially if you happen to know of any cruelty free perfumes at Boots or other major UK beauty retailers for our UK readers.
+Ethical perfume (more so than vegan perfume) is still somewhat of a tricky avenue to navigate.
+We may have missed some gems.
+Please let us know if we did, especially if you happen to know of any cruelty free perfumes at Boots or other major UK beauty retailers.

 Or just let us know how you like any of the perfumes on our list.
 We love getting fragrant feedback!
-Drop a note in the comment or in our inbox!
+Drop a scent note in the comment section below.